liuzhousi/FPGC4/Documentation/docs/progress.md

 ## Todo documentation
 - add DSUB9 pinout
+- add (probably in specs section) the FPGA usage statistics
+	- note that the sprite renderer takes almost half of the FPGA, because many big registers
-- talk about memory bottleneck, Instruction per clock cycle.
+- talk about memory bottleneck, Instructions per clock cycle
 - add design mistakes for io wing (uart pulldown, no shield to ground)
 - add uart bootloader code/description to bootloader section
 - think about removing bootloader code in documentation